nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the delivery job at the specified `INDEX` or `JOB_ID` provided by user.
 * The index refers to the index number shown in the displayed job list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Editing a completed job will reset the job to pending status.
+* Editing a completed job will reset the job to pending state.
 * Refer to `add_job` for argument constrains.

 Examples: